YEAR 3 PROJECT - 2023/4

 Learning and teaching methods include the following.

-- Training organised by the project supervisor, where relevant
+- Bespoke training on equipment or software for the student organised by the project supervisor, where relevant

-- Research and/or development activities (hardware, software, information or science, as relevant to the nature of the project), including trial-and-error methods and/or build-and-test methods where appropriate.
+- Research by the student on hardware, software, information or science, as relevant to the nature of the project,

 - Experience of the project-management process.